ChrisWeijers/MD-CBL-Group-12/README.md

 ```
 3. **Download Police Data**:

 We used crime data from [data.police.uk](https://data.police.uk).
 Since the specific dataset used in this project is not directly downloadable in a single click from the website, we've made it available via Google Drive for convenience.
+Click the link and click on download all:

 [Download the data from Google Drive](https://drive.google.com/drive/folders/1_W5TvYWFbiOBpO7Yk_TZkhqYYyT6Q00b?usp=share_link)